-Clarke County would experience a positive revenue impact from this bill to the extent that it increases the rate of its transient occupancy tax above two percent.
-Clarke County currently imposes a transient occupancy tax at a rate of two percent.
+Spotsylvania County would experience a positive revenue impact from this bill to the extent that it chooses to impose an additional transient occupancy tax at a rate in excess of five percent.
+Spotsylvania County currently imposes a transient occupancy tax of five percent.